hilton/hilton.github.com/blog/_posts/2023-09-25-team-naming.md

 * guilds
 * tribes.

-Despite the authors’ warning that their article described a ‘current way of working - a journey in progress’, the so-called _Spotify model_ meme became endemic in agile software development circles.
+Despite the authors’ warning that their article described a ‘current way of working - a journey in progress’, the _Spotify model_ meme became endemic in agile software development circles.
-Today, we see the meme’s success in the number of companies that have copied the team naming (but not necessarily the agility).
+Today, we see the meme’s success in the number of companies that have copied its team naming (but not necessarily the agility).

 ## Sport and military team types

-The least tasteful part of abandoning the word _team_ comes from choices that typically feature military jargon:
+The least tasteful examples of abandoning the word _team_ feature military jargon:

 * squads
 * units